MIPS Performance Categories

 - Visit the list of Advancing Care Information measures: https://qpp.cms.gov/measures/aci

 It will reward clinical practice improvements, such as activities focused on care coordination, beneficiary engagement, and patient safety (e.g.,expanded practice access, such as same-day appointments for urgent needs).

 - Clinicians can select activities that match their practices’ goals from a list of more than 90 options.

 - Performance in this category is calculated based on the provider's attestation to completing 2 high-weighted activities or 4 medium-weighted activities for a minimum of 90 days.

-- For small practices, rural practices, or practices located in geographic health professional shortage areas (HPSAs), providers are only required to report 1 high-weighted or 2 medium-weighted activities for full participation.
+- For small practices (fewer than 15 providers billing with the same TIN), rural practices, or practices located in geographic health professional shortage areas (HPSAs), providers are only required to report 1 high-weighted or 2 medium-weighted activities for full participation.

 - View the list of Improvement Activity measures: https://qpp.cms.gov/measures/ia